-Trump to announce labor secretary pick
+Trump to announce Alexander Acosta as labor secretary pick

 - He withdrew his nomination Wednesday

-(CNN)President Donald Trump will announce his new labor secretary pick at 12:30 p.m. before reporters in the East Room, according to the White House.

-"We are going to be announcing, I guess I will do it at 12 o'clock, a new secretary of labor, who is really phenomenal," Trump said during brief remarks he made while meeting with lawmakers at the White House.
-"The man I will be announcing for labor is a star, a great person, a great person."
+He clerked for Supreme Court Justice Samuel Alito when he sat on the Court of Appeals for the Third Circuit and practiced law at Kirkland & Ellis in Washington.

-Andrew Puzder, Trump's first pick to leader the Labor Department, withdrew his nomination Wednesday after Republican senators began telling the White House that they would not back the nominee.
+Puzder, Trump's first pick to leader the Labor Department, withdrew his nomination Wednesday after Republican senators began telling the White House that they would not back the nominee.

 Puzder, the CEO of the company that owns the Hardee's and Carl's Jr. fast food chains, faced fierce opposition mostly from Democrats in part related to his position on labor issues as well as the fact that he employed an undocumented immigrant housekeeper.